More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Abstract

 \section{Abstract}

 While the cost of sequencing genomes has decreased dramatically in recent years, this expense often remains non-trivial.
-Under a fixed budget, then, scientists face a natural trade-off between quantity and quality; they can spend resources to sequence a greater number of genomes (quantity) or spend resources to sequence genomes with increased accuracy (quality).
+Under a fixed budget, then, scientists face a natural trade-off between quantity and quality: spending resources to sequence a greater number of genomes (quantity) or spending resources to sequence genomes with increased accuracy (quality).
 Our goal is to find the optimal allocation of resources between quantity and quality.
-Optimizing resource allocation promises to reveal as many new variations in the genome as possible, and thus as many new scientific insights as possible.
-In this paper, we consider the common setting where scientists have already conducted a pilot study to reveal variants in a genome and are contemplating a follow-up study.
-We introduce a Bayesian nonparametric methodology to predict the number of new variants in the follow-up study based on the pilot study.
-When experimental conditions are kept constant between the pilot and follow-up, we demonstrate on real data from the gnomAD project that our prediction is more accurate than three recent proposals, and competitive with a more classic proposal.
-Unlike existing methods, though, our method allows practitioners to change experimental conditions between the pilot and the follow-up.
-We demonstrate how this distinction allows our method to be used for (i) more realistic predictions and (ii) optimal allocation of a fixed budget between quality and quantity.
+Optimizing resource allocation promises to reveal as many new variations in the genome as possible.
+In this paper, we introduce a Bayesian nonparametric methodology to predict the number of new variants in a follow-up study based on a pilot study.
+We validate our method on cancer and human genomics data.
+When experimental conditions are kept constant between the pilot and follow-up, we find that our prediction is competitive with the best existing methods.
+Unlike current methods, though, our new method allows practitioners to change experimental conditions between the pilot and the follow-up.
+We demonstrate how this distinction allows our method to be used for more realistic predictions and for optimal allocation of a fixed budget between quality and quantity.